MX23RW : Tuesday, June 3 19:32:36| >> :120:5362:5362:

 Cam Pring will miss a second straight game with a hamstring injury, and it remains to be seen whether he will recover in time to feature in the playoffs if the Robins secure a top-six finish.

-Anis Mehmeti could be hoping for a recall after coming off the bench to play over half an hour in Monday's defeat to Leeds.
+Anis Mehmeti could be hoping for a recall after coming off the bench to play over half-an-hour in Monday's defeat to Leeds.

 As for the visitors, they are expected to be without Mads Frokjaer-Jensen, Freddie Woodman, Jack Whatmough, Ali McCann and Brad Potts.